stolen-rims/stolen-rims.github.io/README.md

 # stolen-rims.github.io
-theme: jekyll-theme-minimal
-title: Tommy's homepage
-description: This is my project page!
+This is my Ican project page!